runningcode/fladle/README.md

 ### smartFlankGcsPath
 Shard Android tests by time using historical run data.
 The amount of shards used is set by `testShards`.

+### variant
+Which variant and buildType to use for testing.
+For example: 'debug' or 'devDebug'.

 ---

 # Publishing